pytorch/pytorch/docs/source/onnx.rst

 * Slice (only integer indexing is supported)
 * Dropout (inplace is discarded)
 * Relu (inplace is discarded)
+* PReLU (inplace is discarded, sharing a single weight among all channels is not supported)
 * LeakyRelu (inplace is discarded)
 * MaxPool1d (ceil_mode must be False)
 * MaxPool2d (ceil_mode must be False